Hiou-413/MP3ArtworkSaver/README.md

 ## 📂 Features
 - Select a target folder containing MP3 files via a folder picker dialog.
+- Select a separate output folder to save extracted album artwork images.
 - Automatically extracts album artwork embedded in ID3 tags.
+- **Saves only one artwork per album (by album tag), even if multiple MP3 files share the same album.**
-- Saves extracted images as JPG files, named after the original MP3 filename.
+- Extracted images are saved as JPG files, named after the album name (`AlbumName_artwork.jpg`).
-- Supports multiple artworks per file (if any).
+- If the album tag is missing, the MP3 filename is used as the album name.

 ## ⚙️ Files
 - `dops1.bat` : A batch file to easily run the script.